talamus/python-boink-markdown/README.md

 # python-boink-markdown

-Publish Markdown files directly from GitHub (or other locations)
+Publish Markdown files directly from GitHub (or from any other location)